 For anyone who finds their mobility limited due to COVID-19 — especially those sheltering in place — social media will be a lifeline to the outside world.
 This is your chance to fight your own feeling of helplessness by:

 - Keeping customers updated with changes in your hours or services

 - Asking and answering questions

 - Sharing helpful or uplifting posts and videos

-In the process, you might just enlarge your tribe.
+In the process, you might just find a new lifelong customer.